 - MacGyvering: Kip deals with trying to charge Peewee's empty suit bottles, which have incompatible joints with his own by wrapping them together with duct tape.

 - No OSHA Compliance: Kip's spacesuit is a marvel of safety engineering, averting the trope.
 Peewee's cheap tourist model suit, on the other hand, plays the trope straight - any child that got lost on the Lunar surface would be doomed pretty quickly.
 No emergency radio?

-- Psychic Powers: The Mother Thing communicates partially by song, partially by empathic projection.
+- Psychic Powers: The Mother Thing communicates partially by song, partially by some undefinable form of empathic projection.

 - Rewarded as a Traitor Deserves: Jock and Timothy, the Wormface's human minions, who betrayed the entire human race are eventually turned into "Jock and Timothy soup".

 - Sci-Fi Writers Have No Sense of Scale: Averted.
 It's Heinlein, people.
 What did you expect?

 - The book's "stages" actually help convey the colossal scale of events.
 Kip is transported to the Moon, and he marvels.
 Then he's imprisoned in an underground base on Pluto, and he goggles.
 Then he's rescued and taken to a planet orbiting Vega for emergency surgery, and he's dumbfounded.
 And finally he's transported to a different galaxy to be a witness at the Wormfaces' trial, and he muses that, "there comes a time when the circuit breakers in your skull trip out from overload."